GoodrichLab/SynAnalyzer/UserGuide.md

 files are not needed for the code to run.
 It is perfectly acceptable to run the code with just one set of surface reconstruction data.

+### Dependencies and Inputs
+To complete this step, the user must have metadata sheets setup according to description in Step 1 above.
+They must also have access to the raw micrographs that will be analyzed and that Imaris Statistics Files that will be referenced in Step 3 below.

+### Outputs
+At the end of this step the user will have a directory that appears as shown below.

 ![Screenshot of the required initial directory organization](/Assets/1_ConvertImarisStatsScreenshots/Dependency2_DirectoryStructure.png)

-## Step 2: Running the source code file 1_SynAnalyzer_ConvertImarisStatsFiles.ipynb
+## Step 3: Running the source code file 1_SynAnalyzer_ConvertImarisStatsFiles.ipynb
+### Overview
 In this step, the files exported from Imaris (one file for each set of surface reconstructions where a single set is reconstructed using the fluorescence intensity of a single channel in the image) are converted into Python-friendly dataframes and key metadata is added to each entry.
 Note that Imaris does sometimes alter the format of their statistics files and it may be